-The Board has carried out its own on-going review of governance during the year.
+The Board has spent this year embedding the changes brought in as a result of its internal review in 2021-22.
 Its internal processes and systems are working effectively, and it holds officers and schools to account for performance.
-Individual reviews of governance have been carried out in a number of its Academies and actions have been put into place where improvements can be made.
+Individual reviews of governance have been carried out in all of its Academies and actions have been put into place where improvements can be made.